peterdavidconley/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+Tokens are used to grant specific users access to specific URls or components

 2. What steps can you take in your web apps to keep your data secure?

+Don't post the credentials to a valid token anywhere, even in console logs.

 3. Describe how web servers work.

+Servers transmit all kinds of messages (CRUD) to and from clients across the internet via packets and APIs.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C (Create): POST
+R (Read): GET
+U (Update): PUT
+D (Delete): DELETE